ChangePlusPlusVandy/american-spcc/README.md

 Learning Management System (LMS) monorepo for [The American Society for the Positive Care of Children (American SPCC)](https://americanspcc.org/), a national nonprofit supporting parents, caregivers, and educators through evidence-based resources and interactive learning.

-IMPORTANT!
+IMPORTANT!!
 Make sure you run git pull + npx prisma db push often!
 Also, remember to make a new branch everytime you execute a task.
 The branch name should be similar to the task name.
 After you have pushed your changes, make a PR so I (Sophie) can review it.

 ### 1. Install dependencies